 Why It Matters: Our Take

-Collectively, the strategists at Victorious have seen our customers experience meaningful results by investing time and energy into optimizing and managing their My Business profiles.
+Collectively, the strategists at our SEO agency have seen our customers experience meaningful results by investing time and energy into optimizing and managing their My Business profiles.
 These latest updates will make it even easier for you to add updates to your hours, events, and business photos.

 In 2016, Google solicited a report from Ipsos Research that aggregated the following impressive statistics about maintaining an up-to-date business profile: